By Alan Hurst

 10. Foul Play (1978)

 This was a big hit in the summer of 1978 and represents a subtle shift for Hawn the actress in scaling back (but not eliminating) the dumb blonde aspect of her screen personae to create a believable and very funny character who finds herself caught up in a murder that leads to a plot to assassinate the Pope.
 This is a fun film with an intricate if not entirely believable plot that allows for Hawn to play both the damsel in distress and to drive the action.
 She’s more than up for the task.
 I think there was talk at the time about this being a vehicle for Barbra Streisand, but Hawn seems to be smarter casting.
 She has a lot of fun with the script and situation, and she proves herself to be an adept physical comedienne as well.
 She’s a nice match for Chevy Chase (he seems less annoying than usual) and her scenes with Dudley Moore (as a sex obsessed orchestra conductor) are sublime.
 Some of the jokes involving little people and Japanese tourists haven’t aged well, but the film is still fun.
-A bonus is the spectacular scenery in around San Francisco captured by director Colin Higgins, particularly during the opening when Hawn is seen driving along the California coast with Barry Manilow’s “Ready to Take a Chance Again” on the soundtrack.
+A bonus is the spectacular scenery in and around San Francisco captured by director Colin Higgins, particularly during the opening when Hawn is seen driving along the California coast with Barry Manilow’s “Ready to Take a Chance Again” on the soundtrack.
 Pure cheese, but so seventies and so perfect.

 Hooked from a first viewing of Mary Poppins at four and after school reruns of I Love Lucy, Alan has been a movie and TV enthusiast ever since.
 A particular aficionado of films from the late thirties through the seventies, he enjoys helping others discover the joys of those films, directors and stars.
 His career has careened from journalism to public relations to marketing, always with one foot in the arts and with a unique ability to relate all work and life experiences back to a movie.
 Alan’s top five desert island films are Bonnie and Clyde, Sunset Boulevard, Cabaret, Mildred Pierce and, with no apologies, Mary Poppins.
 Alan’s focus will be on films from Hollywood’s first golden era (and a little beyond) as well as TV.